Why do we get the most questions asking about tomato plant problems?

 The fungus disease which causes anthracnose is Colletotrichum phomoides which thrive in hot, humid weather.
 Using sprinklers or overhead irrigation methods facilitates the spread of this fungus as they cause it to splash up out of the soil and onto the plants.

 To avoid Anthracnose diseases remember to groundwater your plants.
-Harvest your tomatoes promptly, allowing them to stay on the vine, gives the fungus more opportunity to infest them.
+Harvest your tomatoes promptly, allowing them to stay on the vine, giving the fungus more opportunity to infest them.

 Early Blight shows up as brown spots on tomatoes leaves.
 The brown spots spread into rings for a target-like appearance.
 Foliage fades on infected plants from green to yellow in the areas surrounding the spots.
 Eventually, the leaves turn brown, die, and fall.
 In the end, your plants may be bare. [source]

 This disease is caused by the fungus known as Alternaria solani which can over-winter in the garden soil.
 If you have this problem one growing season, you will need to take steps to deal with it before planting again.
 Learn more about Alternaria leaf spot.